ManderaGeneral/generalgui/README.md

  * Element can only be put inside a Page, not Frame, so create subpages if needed.
  * Elements are packed directly because they need a parent page.

  * Only have one method with the same name, even if it's shared.
+So no overriding.

 ## Terms
 Term | Meaning